bafi/elevio-wordpress-plugin/readme.txt

 = 3.4.0 =
 * Added option to toggle the tab on and off
-* Added ability to use this plugin as a way to sync your content with elevio
+* Added ability to use this plugin as a way to sync your content with Elevio

 = 3.2.0 =
 * Updated to support up to wordpress 4.2